 California's agriculture depends on water for all aspects of crop production.
-As the State's has not fully recovered from a 5-year drought and the state's climate become less predictable, there is a heavy reliance on irrigation water and concerns over the quantity and quality of that resource will become more prominent.
+The state is just now coming out of a prolonged multi-year drought and the state's climate has become less predictable.
+There is a heavy reliance on irrigation water and concerns over the quantity and quality of that resource will become more prominent.
 Current crop production systems heavily rely on irrigation, which necessitates extreme need to improve irrigation systems and nutrient use efficiency of California's crop production processes.
-Growers in the recent years increased investments in drip and micro-sprinkler irrigation platforms, the proliferation of which, in turn increased demand for soluble fertilizer products.
+Growers in the recent years increased investments in drip and micro-sprinkler irrigation platforms, the proliferation of which, in turn increased demand for soluble fertilizer products